harrycresswell/harry/content/reading.md

 ## 2025

+- UFO of God by Chris Bledsoe
+- Vulture Capitalism by Grace Blakeley
 - Far Journeys by Robert A. Monroe
 - The Duolingo Handbook
 - SAS: Rogue Heroes by Ben Macintyre